syncfusion-content/blazor-docs/blazor/listview/data-binding.md

 </style>
 ```

-> You can find the fully working sample [here](https://github.com/SyncfusionExamples/Blazor-ListView-Entity-Framework).
+N> You can find the fully working sample [here](https://github.com/SyncfusionExamples/Blazor-ListView-Entity-Framework).

 The following GIF represents the ListView with Add and Delete the list items.
 ![Blazor ListView with CRUD Operations](./images/blazor-listview-crud-operation.gif)